alikitsi/knots_converter/README.md

 # knots_converter

-this is my first ever project on github
+a simple python program that converts km/h and mph to knots and vice versa

-I used python
+this is my first project on github